"My Daddy-o's a dude!" bragged my ten-year-old daughter Mina to one of her friends.

 If that was the case, I remember one of my classmates in elementary school definitely fit the profile.
 His name was Jeff Thompson.
 And come to think of it, he did possess a certain something, although I'd bet our teacher felt he was a troublemaker.
 But I don't ever recall him actually causing trouble.
 (He never started any wastepaper basket fires, but he did boast of masturbating at a prepubescent age.)
 He just seemed bigger than life.

 It is possible that dudes, in the purest sense, represent the essence of individuality.
 They don't copy anyone else.
 They don't dress like anyone else.
 They don't sound like anyone else.
 They exist within all dimensions of popular culture without being too trendy or too stylish.
 Just look at James Bond and all the leading men he's endured.
-While the Scotsman Sean Connery remains the quintessential dude among the Bond legacy, Daniel Craig has breathed a much-needed dudeness into the contemporary 007 legacy.
+While the Scotsman Sean Connery (image above) remains the quintessential dude amongst the Bond actors, Daniel Craig (trailer below) has breathed a much-needed dudeness into the contemporary 007 legacy.
+(Check out Sir Connery in Goldfinger!)

 A real dude lives on the cutting edge, taking his life in new directions daily while the rest of us just try to keep up with his predestined course.
 Again, who else but 007 could single-handedly save the world defeating evil in the catacombs of Rome and, in the next moment, sit with the Queen looking unhassled, relaxed, and fabulous.